Zastinian/hedystia.db/readme.md

 // Create a file named database.esmile and enter the password const database = new Database("./database.esmile", "password");

-// Only use it 1 time or you can delete all the data if it is run for 2 times put it in a database_init.js file database.createTable("users", ["id", "name", "email"]);
+// You can only use it once to create the table after that you can no longer use it. database.createTable("users", ["id", "name", "email"]);

 database.insert("users", {id: "1", name: "John Doe", email: "jdoe@example.com"});